Rely on Us to Provide Compassionate Care to Injured Wildlife

 Need help?

-• If you still don't know what to do, or if the above charts led you to "call a licensed wildlife rehabilitator", then please contact us at (847) 842-8000.
+- If you still don't know what to do, or if the above charts led you to "call a licensed wildlife rehabilitator", then please contact us at (847) 842-8000.
+Text for quicker response to see if intervention is required.
+We appreciate your patience, due to the volume of animals in our care and the number of people needing help it may take a few hours for us to respond to you.
+Animals are accepted by appointment only at our Barrington location.

 Species treated, hours of operation, and appointment policies are included on our About Us page.
 Please remember when you call us that we may not answer the phone since we are often busy taking care of other animals, but please leave a message and we will return your call as soon as possible.